 Mr.FightToFIRE

 Hi, you mention it is not possible to buy us based etfs in Europe, which is true.
 However, you can still buy them in the US instead.
 You register an account with a US broker and buy them so that EU regulations don’t apply.
-Best solution when there are no alternative funds, like for ARKK. https://europoor.com has instructions
+Best solution when there are no alternative funds, like for ARKK. europoor.com has instructions

 Hey Henry,